 In general, a task T is the basic unit of computation, consisting of a set of sequentially executed instructions.
 Associated with each task T_i is a maximum and minimum computation time c_i^{max} and c_i^{min} , release time r_i at which the task becomes ready for execution, starting time s_i , and finishing time f_i .
-Dependencies among tasks are defined by a partial order, resulting in a directed acyclic precedence graph.
+Task dependencies, i.e. precedence among tasks, are defined by a partial order.
+Thus, the workload can be represented by a directed acyclic graph.
+Given two tasks T_i and T_j where T_i precedes T_j , task T_j cannot start earlier than the completion time of T_i .
+Specifically, a task T_j becomes ready for execution at the time its last predecessor finishes.
 Tasks are assumed to be executed on M homogeneous processors.